 Comparable Uncontrolled Price Method

-As discussed above, the comparable uncontrolled price method is the preferred method if it is available, since it compares the transfer prices with the transfer prices of an unrelated corporation in a similar business with similar intermediate products that are priced for unrelated entities.
+As discussed above, the comparable uncontrolled price method is the preferred method if available, since it compares the transfer prices with the transfer prices of an unrelated corporation in a similar business with similar intermediate products priced for unrelated entities.
 If this method is not available, then 1 of the remaining methods must be used that would best reflect uncontrolled transactions.

 Resell Price Method